ljongkind/cripchorder/README.md

 - Documentation will go in the `docs/` directory

   ---
+### Understanding ZMK
+ZMK Firmware allows users to manage their own keyboard configurations, including keymaps, specific hardware details, etc. all outside of the core ZMK Firmware source repository.
+GitHub Actions is used to automatically build the user's configured firmware for them.

 ###  Understanding ZMK Builds

 In ZMK, your final firmware build is the combination of two elements: